Don Charlwood's Twenty Men

 Until Path Finder Force was formed in August 1942, and crack crews syphoned off to form this elite unit, target marking had been hit-and-miss.
 After initial problems, PFF soon began to mark targets with great precision and the general accuracy of bombing improved further.
 Mistakes were made, and wrong targets attacked; but gradually RAF Bomber Command grew to what Guy Gibson (of Dam Buster fame) called the Mighty Lion.

-A second 1,000 bomber raid took place against Bremen on 25th / 26th June 1943, but this was not so successful due to adverse weather.
+After a second 1,000 bomber raid against Essen on June 1st / 2nd 1942, a third against Bremen on 25th / 26th June 1942, but this was not so successful due to adverse weather.
 On the night of July 30th / 31st 1943 "Operation Gomorrah" took place on Hamburg and over the next four nights, with daylight operations by the Americans, the city centre was almost destroyed by a firestorm brought about by great fires merging into one firestorm conflagration.
 This technique was repeated at Dresden on February 14th / 15th 1945, and the city was almost completely destroyed.
 Controversies surround this attack, even today, as Dresden was not a military objective.
 Popular opinion is that Stalin wanted a final knock-out blow against the Germans, and the attack was made to appease him.

 It was on the Hamburg raids that the radar jamming device "Window" was used.
 Window was strips of tinfoil cut to such a length and width that clouds of it, dropped at timed intervals by the heavies, corrupted the ground radar signals.
 All heavies carried dozens of bundles of window and the crews were briefed to throw out a packet of foil strips every minute.
 Over the nights of the Hamburg raids the German ground radar was rendered completely useless, and for a few months, Bomber Command enjoyed greatly reduced losses.
 Gradually the German scientists and radar technicians were able to overcome the jamming produced by huge clouds of Window, and losses rose again.
 Nowadays Window is still dropped by aircraft to disrupt enemy radar and air-to-air / ground-to-air missiles - but now it's called "Chaff".